ConsenSys/doc.pantheon/docs/HowTo/Configure/Passing-JVM-Options.md

-description: Passing Java virtual machine JVM options to Besu at runtime
+description: Passing Java virtual machine JVM options to Hyperledger Besu at runtime
 <!--- END of page meta data -->

 # Passing JVM Options

-To perform tasks such as attaching a debugger or configuring the garbage collector, pass JVM options to Besu.
+To perform tasks such as attaching a debugger or configuring the garbage collector, pass JVM options to Hyperledger Besu.

 Besu passes the contents of the `BESU_OPTS` environmental variable to the JVM.
 Set standard JVM options in the `BESU_OPTS` variable.